 Bipolar Disorder is derived from both genetic and environmental factors.
-Research indicates that there is a large genetic component for bipolar illness.
+Research indicates that there is a large genetic component behind a bipolar diagnosis.
 A first manic episode typically occurs before age 30, but there are cases of later onset.
 Additionally, the bipolar spectrum runs in families.
 Recent research indicates that a chemical or hormonal basis of bipolar disorder is likely, involving malfunctions in brain neurotransmitter substances.

 What are the symptoms of Bipolar Disorder?

 Symptoms of bipolar disorder involve fluctuation between two mood states: mania and depression.

 Manic episodes typically involve dramatic rises in mood, with feelings of elation, increased energy, and a decreased need for sleep.
 An individual experiencing a manic episode will often have racing thoughts, rapid and pressured speech, and poor judgment and planning.
 This, combined with impulsivity, often creates major problems for the individual in the manic state.
 For example, they may leave school or ruin their business, go on expensive buying sprees, or make wild investments.
 They may engage in dangerous substance-related behaviors, or promiscuous sexuality.
 Most concerning is increased and dangerous suicidal activity, due to the combined agitation and impulsivity.
 Finally, in many cases of mania, the person may become grandiose, with a heightened sense of self-esteem.
 For about 70% of those struggling with bipolar patterns, as the mania and accompanying sleep deprivation become more prolonged, the person may lose touch with reality and exhibit psychotic symptoms, such as hallucinations (false sensory experiences) or delusions (false beliefs).